Best Hotels in Odaiba: Where to Stay Near Aqua City and Tokyo Big Sight

 Best Way to Asakusa

-Don’t take the train—take the Water Bus.
+Don’t take the train—take the Water-bus service (currently suspended).
 The boat ride from Odaiba Seaside Park to Asakusa is one of the best ways to see Tokyo.
 It turns a boring transit into a 50-minute sightseeing cruise.

 Transport Access Table